ThursdayChurch/styleguide.thursdaychurch.org/request-guide.md

 Consider extras needed for other purposes.
 An insert might be used by another ministry or for external promotion outside NorthPointe.

 ### NorthPointe Style Guide

+The [Style Guide](http://docs.northpointe.org/) covers some grammar basics, explain the types of content we publish, and give you a sense of NorthPointe’s personality.
+Consider it a set of standards to help you write solid and engaging content that suits our church—not hard and fast rules.
+We’d rather be clear, informative, and entertaining writers than grammar nerds any day, so don’t get caught up in the technicalities.
+And have fun!

 ### Writing with Clarity

 [Clarity App](http://clarityapp.northpointe.org/) makes your writing clear, positive, and easy to understand.
 It's like spellcheck, but for style.
 It makes sure that your reader will focus on your message, not your prose.